K.J. Osborn Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Season Stats

-- Osborn has collected 321 yards on 28 catches with two touchdowns this season, averaging 45.9 yards per game on 38 targets.
+- Osborn has racked up 321 yards on 28 catches with two touchdowns this season, averaging 45.9 yards per game on 38 targets.

-- Osborn has been the target of 38 of his team's 276 passing attempts this season, or 13.8% of the target share.

 - With two targets in the red zone this season, Osborn has been on the receiving end of 7.7% of his team's 26 red zone pass attempts.

-- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while running the football 41.3% of the time.
+- The Vikings, who rank 21st in the NFL in points scored, have attempted a pass 58.7% of the time while opting for the ground attack 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Ravens.